vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 > ⚠️ Change the value of the `SECTION` variable to the name of the section you want to override.
 In this case, we used the `ProductDetails` example.
 ### Step 2 - Choose a component to override

-1. Choose a component to override
+1. Choose a component to override from the [list of overridable components for each native section](tbd-link).
+In this example, we are overriding the `Price` component.

 You can see a list of overridable components for each native section [here](tbd-link).
 For this guide, we're choosing to override the `Price` component.